API References

 julia> text(sd)

-tf should have the has same nonzeros as dtm.
+The tf matrix should have the same nonzero pattern as dtm.

-Works correctly if dtm and tf are same matrix.
+Works correctly when dtm and tf are the same matrix.

 tf(dtm::SparseMatrixCSC{Real})